buerokratt/NoOps/README.md

 ##### Pre-deployment - changing the values

-- Every values.yam has a `comment` to help you with changes.
+- Every values.yaml has a `comment` to help you with changes.
 - To deploy, some changes inside values.yaml 's must be done.
-  - `domain: test.buerokratt.ee` - change domain accordingly
+  - `domain: test.buerokratt.ee` - change domain according your domain name
-  - Change the `component-databases-users-db` and `tim-postgresql` passwords. ##### Important: your created databases passwords, must be used in values.yaml where the DB connection are marked.
+  - Change the `component-databases-users-db` and `tim-postgresql` passwords.
+    - Important: your created databases passwords, must be used in values.yaml where the DB connection are marked.
 There is a `# Comment` behind he line to help
   - env values under module and component, change according to your domain.
   For example
   `REACT_APP_RUUTER_API_URL: "https://ruuter.test.buerokratt.ee/v2/public/backoffice"`